wescaetano/wescaetano/README.md

 <samp> I'm Weslley Caetano, a Brazilian 🇧🇷 who's passionate about solving problems and building creative solutions through technology.
 In my free time, I like diving into JRPGs like Final Fantasy and Chrono Trigger.
 I also enjoy playing soccer with my friends and spending time with my family to relax and recharge.

-<samp>I'm currently studying Systems Analysis and Development, which has provided me the opportunity to enhance my programming skills.
-Recently, I've been focusing on .Net in C# and aim to build secure and robust systems with it.
+<samp>I'm currently studying Systems Analysis and Development, a journey that's been instrumental in sharpening my programming skills.
+Lately, my attention has been keenly focused on the world of backend development, where I've been diving deep into the .NET ecosystem with C#.
+I'm particularly passionate about mastering crucial concepts like Clean Architecture, the SOLID principles, and building robust RESTful APIs.
+It's a field that captivates me with its logic and the ability to construct the backbone of complex applications.
 </samp>